Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 -   Install the ops agent by using the agent policy
 -   Install the ops agent by using the Compute engine console > observability > install ops agent > run in the Cloud Shell

+#### Non-Virtual machine
+1. App Engine flexible environment is built on top of GKE and has the Monitoring agent pre-installed and configured.
+2. Google Kubernetes Engine nodes (VMs), Cloud Monitoring and Cloud Logging is an option which is enabled by default.
+3. Cloud Run and Cloud Function provides integrated monitoring support, with no setup or configuration required.
+Cloud Run has two types of logs which is automatically sent to Cloud Logging, request logs (requests of the service) and container logs (standard logs).